CuBoulder/Documentation/docs/Operations/google_custom_search_engine.md.md

 ### go to [search console](https://search.google.com/search-console?hl=en&utm_source=wmx&utm_medium=deprecation-pane&utm_content=home&resource_id=https://www.colorado.edu/)

 - you have to be authenticated as websupport@colorado.edu
-  - click "Settings" down towords the bottom of left sidebar
+  - click "Settings" down towards the bottom of left sidebar
   - click "ownership verification" and do what you need to do
 - click "Sitemaps" in the left sidebar
 - add a new sitemap by typing the site's path + "/sitemap.xml" and submit it.